-This page features all the latest exhibitions.
+This page features all the current exhibition and project news.
 See the talks and workshops pages for information on those forthcoming events.
-Find new publications, interviews and media coverage here.
-For past exhibitions see the specific project pages or biography information.
+Find new publications, magazine articles, interviews, TV coverage and podcasts here and new books and catalogues here.
+For past exhibitions see here or visit the specific project page in the main portfolio or biography information.

 “ArchaeaBot: A Post Climate Change, Post Singularity Life-form” is an underwater robotic installation by Anna Dumitriu and Alex May that explores what ‘life’ might mean in a post-singularity and post-climate change future.
 Based on new research on archaea (a group of unicellular micro-organisms believed to be the oldest form of life on earth adapted to life in extreme conditions) combined with the latest innovations in artificial intelligence and machine learning, the artists have tried to create the ultimate’ species for the end of the world.